Disease/Disorder

 Social role and social support system

-Awareness of the possibility of bone loss and fracture by the patient, family, clinician, and other members of the rehabilitation team is essential for the development of a comprehensive prevention and treatment approach.
+Awareness of the possibility of bone loss and fracture by the patient, family, clinician and other members of the rehabilitation team is essential for the development of a comprehensive prevention and treatment approach.

-Professional Issues
+Professional issues

 Osteopenia and osteoporosis are very common in adults with CNS injury who are participating in rehabilitation.
 Focusing on prevention and treatment during their stay could be beneficial but is not universally done.
 Even in a study of a specialized stroke management center, relatively few patients were taking osteoporosis medications and supplements.
-This may be due to lack of knowledge or another system issue and might improve with more attention to the problem.14,17
+This may be due to lack of knowledge or another system issue and might improve with more attention to the problem.16,19

 Rehabilitation Management and Treatments